Already halfway through February, but welcome to another Friday! Some exciting news this week in Auckland.

 The beauty in bike hubs

-The Spinoff looks at the EcoMatters bike hubs.
+The Spinoff looks at the EcoMatters bike hubs, which play a highly productive role in many communities.

 EcoMatters Bike Hub has helped 30,000 Aucklanders start cycling.
 Shanti Mathias rides over to understand the impact of these community bike workshops.